-- (d) Immediately below the text described in subdivision (c), the logos, if any, as they appear on the Internet Web site homepage of the identifiable contributor, for the identifiable contributors who made the 10 largest cumulative contributions to the committee.
-Each logo shall occupy at least 75 horizontal or vertical pixels and shall be displayed from left to right in descending order beginning with the largest identifiable contributor. - (e) A link to the Internet Web site maintained by the Secretary of State that contains campaign finance disclosures made by the committee pursuant to this title for the current election cycle.
+(d) Immediately below the text described in subdivision (c), the logos, if any, as they appear on the Internet Web site homepage of the identifiable contributor, for the identifiable contributors who made the 10 largest cumulative contributions to the committee.
+Each logo shall occupy at least 75 horizontal or vertical pixels and shall be displayed from left to right in descending order beginning with the largest identifiable contributor.

+- (e) Either of the following: - (1) A link to the Internet Web site maintained by the Secretary of State that contains campaign finance disclosures made by the committee pursuant to this title for the current election cycle.
 The link shall be labeled "Full funding info at Secretary of State's Internet Web site."
-The link shall be a standard hyperlink that is displayed as blue underlined text in Arial equivalent font in at least 9-point font size. - (f) If there are fewer than 10 identifiable contributors, the disclosure shall be adjusted accordingly to disclose the qualifying identifiable contributors, if any.
+The link shall be a standard hyperlink that is displayed as blue underlined text in Arial equivalent font in at least 9-point font size. - (2) (A) A link to another page on the committee disclosure Internet Web site that lists all of the committee's identifiable contributors.
+The link shall be labeled "More funding info" and shall be a standard hyperlink that is displayed as blue underlined text in Arial equivalent font in at least 9-point font size. - (B) The linked page on the committee disclosure Internet Web site shall have a title that reads "\$10,000 Funders of this Committee."
+The linked page shall disclose each identifiable contributor of the committee on a separate vertical line, in descending order, beginning with the identifiable contributor who made the largest aggregate contribution on the first line.
+Each line shall identify the name of the identifiable contributor and the amount of that contributor's aggregate contributions received by the committee since its organization, current within seven days. - (f) If there are fewer than 10 identifiable contributors, the disclosure shall be adjusted accordingly to disclose the qualifying identifiable contributors, if any.
 If the committee does not have any identifiable contributors, but the committee has received cumulative contributions totaling at least ten thousand dollars (\$10,000), the disclosure shall be adjusted to include the name of the committee in the place of the names of identifiable contributors. - SEC.
-13. Section 84506.5 of the Government Code is repealed.
-84506.5.
-An advertisement supporting or opposing a candidate that is paid for by an independent expenditure must include a statement that it was not authorized by a candidate or a committee controlled by a candidate. - SEC.
-14. Section 84507 of the Government Code is repealed.
-84507.
-Any disclosure statement required by this article shall be printed clearly and legibly in no less than 10-point type and in a conspicuous manner as defined by the commission or, if the communication is broadcast, the information shall be spoken so as to be clearly audible and understood by the intended public and otherwise appropriately conveyed for the hearing impaired.
+13. Section 84506.5 of the Government Code is repealed. - SEC.
+14. Section 84507 of the Government Code is repealed. - 39 SEC.
+15. Section 84507 is added to the Government Code, to 40 read: